squake-earth/squake-ruby/README.md

 )
 ```

-Place a purchase order; by default the library injects a `SecureRandom.uuid` as `external_reference` to ensure idempotency, i.e. you can safely retry the request if it fails.
+### Place a purchase order

+by default the library injects a `SecureRandom.uuid` as `external_reference` to ensure idempotency, i.e. you can safely retry the request if it fails.

 ```ruby
 uuid = SecureRandom.uuid